 The beginning of the Illuminated Handscrolls of the Karmic Origin of the Deity Dajō Itokuten (the Guimet version of the Karmic Origins of the Deity Tenjin).
 Reproduction in Bijutsu Kenkyū 410 (2014), pp.498–499.

-The project underscores and inspects the continuity of the problems and challenges in re-/presenting Japanese handscrolls between the so-called “analogue times” and the so-called “digital age.”
-The inquiry pays especial attention to how the advancement of technologies is intertwined with the development of art history as a discipline.
-Since modern art history was introduced in Japan in the late nineteenth-century, there emerged the needs and attempts to represent artworks in the reproductive media, such as periodicals, lantern slides, as well as to present them in the museum spaces.
-Problems occur especially when the media, formats or basic layout principles that originated from the early European practices are thought to be universally applicable and used without adaptations to the East Asian materials.
+The project underscores and examines the way problems and challenges in re-/presenting Japanese handscrolls have persisted from the so-called “analogue times” until the so-called “digital age.”
+The inquiry focuses especially on the way in which the advancement of various technologies is intertwined with the development of art history as a discipline.
+When modern art history was introduced in Japan in the late nineteenth-century, the need arose, and attempts were made, to represent artworks in reproductive media such as periodicals, lantern slides, and also to present them in museum spaces.
+Problems occur especially when the media, formats or basic layout principles that originate from the early European practices are thought to be universally applicable and are used without adapting them to the particular challenges of the East Asian materials.

 An example of digital representation of East Asian handscrolls on websites.
 Despite of its long format, the whole scroll is treated as one single image in its default view, centered in the view window, and shown in its entirety — not an ideal way to look at a handscroll, but a standard approach to an individual oil painting.

 Scroll I of Ōeyama kidan, a set of three scrolls, as is presented on the website of Bukkyo University Library Digital Collection.